nimbly/Syndicate/README.md

 Is there an implementation you would like to see supported?
 Let me know in [Github Discussions](https://github.com/nimbly/Syndicate/discussions) or open a Pull Request!

-Alternatively, you can implement your own consumers and publishers by adhering to the `ConsumerInterface` and/or `PublisherInterface` interfaces.
+Alternatively, you can implement your own consumers and publishers by adhering to the `Nimbly\Syndicate\ConsumerInterface` and/or `Nimbly\Syndicate\PublisherInterface` interfaces.

 ## Installation